Hominidae: Phylogeny

 Taxonomy of Hominoidea (emphasis on family Hominidae): After an initial separation from the main line by the Hylobatidae (gibbons) some 18 million years ago, the line of Ponginae broke away, leading to the orangutan; later, the Homininae split into the tribes Hominini (led to humans and chimpanzees) and Gorillini (led to gorillas).

-Below is a cladogram with extinct species.
+Below is a cladogram with extinct genera.
 It is indicated approximately how many million years ago (Mya) the clades diverged into newer clades.

 Extant

 There are eight living species of great ape which are classified in four genera.
 The following classification is commonly accepted: